 Eventually, you may have enough liquid cash in other accounts, like your regular checking or savings account, to avoid any immediate cash flow issues.
 As you near retirement age, your access to retirement accounts won’t include the typical withdrawal penalties.

-According to the FDIC, the average national APY on traditional savings accounts is just 0.05%, so a traditional emergency fund won’t necessarily have huge gains.
+According to the FDIC, as of June 2022, the average national APY on traditional savings accounts is just 0.08%, so a traditional emergency fund won’t necessarily have huge gains.
 The benefit of emergency savings is not the high rate of return you receive on those investments, but rather the peace of mind and preparedness for the unexpected, namely a job loss.

 Dealing with the unexpected is never fun.
 And whether you do so with a traditional emergency fund or build up substantial liquid cash in other ways to handle these types of expenses, you can keep yourself from falling into a financial hole.